OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/README.md

      * "Portions Copyrighted [year] [name of copyright owner]" */

-Roles Samples : All you ever wanted to know about Roles in OpenIDM
+Roles Samples: All you ever wanted to know about Roles in OpenIDM
 ==================================================================

 The samples available in the sub-directories provide all the information you need to manage Roles in OpenIDM, via either REST or via the Administrative UI.
-The following use cases are covered :
+The following use cases are covered:
 * Create a role
 * Update a role
 * Create a role with an assignment (entitlement) or update an existing